Perspective | Dawn of an era: Staley and South Carolina now set the standard

 Said Staley: “We weren’t going to be denied.”

 It’s premature to consider this a torch-passing event.
 However, South Carolina yanked something away from Connecticut on this night.
 The Huskies, who endured a snakebit season full of injuries, retreated like they haven’t since they became a supernova program.
 They didn’t take the lead the entire game.
 They were tied for only the first 22 seconds.
-The Gamecocks scored first, and for the next 39 minutes 38 seconds, they pounded the most acclaimed team in the sport.
+The Gamecocks scored first, and for the next 39:38, they pounded the most acclaimed team in the sport.
 They led 22-8 after the first quarter, and Connecticut was playing catch-up the rest of the way.
-While the Huskies made a few runs and capitalized several South Carolina scoring droughts, it never felt like the Huskies had a chance.
+While the Huskies made a few runs and capitalized several South Carolina scoring droughts, it never felt as if the Huskies had a chance.

 “They were just too good for us,” Auriemma said.

 South Carolina point guard Destanni Henderson danced around the court and scored a game-high 26 points.
 Aliyah Boston, the national player of the year and the tournament’s most outstanding player, had 11 points and 16 rebounds.
 Paige Bueckers, who had 14, was the only U-Conn. player who scored in double figures.
-The Gamecocks almost as many offensive boards (21) as the Huskies had total rebounds.
+The Gamecocks had almost as many offensive boards (21) as the Huskies had total rebounds.
 As a result, they scored 22 second-chance points while limiting Connecticut to five.
 At times, it looked unfair.

 It feels like a seminal moment in the sport’s hierarchy.
 Since the end of Pat Summitt’s run at Tennessee, Connecticut has dominated without a peer that could truly trade punches with the Huskies over a long period of time.
 In truth, even Tennessee strained to keep pace, and it’s astounding because Summitt won five of her eight national titles after Connecticut began its championship hoarding in 1995.
-In the last 27 years, plenty of other elite teams have emerged and been able to smuggle some moments.
+In the past 27 years, plenty of other elite teams have emerged and been able to smuggle some moments.
 But the Huskies have kept most of them from enjoying long reigns.
 Their dynasty, overpowering and unfathomable, grates on others’ greatness.

 For all the past talk about Connecticut’s dominance being bad for the game, the Huskies actually have elevated the sport because the standard for winning a championship is higher than it has ever been.
-At the same time, like any wicked good ruler, they’ve kept other great programs from maximizing their excellence.
+At the same time, like any wicked good ruler, they have kept other great programs from maximizing their excellence.

 Connecticut didn’t just enter Sunday night perfect in 11 championship games.
 They were unbeaten despite facing some of the best of the best.
 Summitt would have been the first college basketball coach since John Wooden to win double-digit titles, but the Lady Volunteers lost four times to Connecticut in championship games.
 Notre Dame Coach Muffet McGraw, another bitter rival of Auriemma, won two titles in her Hall of Fame career but lost in the final game twice to Connecticut.
 The Huskies turned back Stanford and Tara VanDerveer, owner of three championship rings, once.
 Louisville Coach Jeff Walz has built a top-five program, but he’s still looking to cut down the nets partly because the Huskies have defeated the Cardinals two times on the last night of the season.